ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 * [[braided monoidal functor|braided monoidal functors]] as morphisms,
 * [[braided monoidal natural transformation|braided monoidal natural transformations]] as 2-morphisms.

-A braided monoidal category is equivalent to a monoidal category object in the 2-category of monoidal categories --- or in other words, a [[pseudomonad]] in this 2-category.
+A braided monoidal category is equivalent to a monoidal-category object (that is, a [[pseudomonoid]]) in the monoidal 2-category of monoidal categories.
 This result probably goes back to Joyal and Street.

 +--{.query}
 Reference, anyone?